-Charita Gil is a 31-year-old fictionist and this year’s reigning queen of the slush pile who works as a web content editor and trainer at an SEO and digital marketing company.
-Introverted, although people around her would say she’s not because it’s not that obvious unless you live with her, work with her, or talk to her online every day.
+Charita Gil is a 32-year-old Filipino fictionist and 2018 and 2019’s queen of the slush pile who works as a content editor at an SEO and digital marketing company.
+Introverted, though people around her would say she’s not because it’s not that obvious unless you live with her, work with her, or talk to her online every day.

 She writes mostly general/literary fiction, but she tries her hand at micro-fiction—101 words started it all—flash fiction, fantasy fiction, slice-of-life fiction, and speculative fiction because of the influence of a few literary friends.
 She also wants to try writing horror fiction, science fiction, fairy tales, and children’s fiction because there are awesome markets for them.